 Comparison with Deep Learning

-When discussing machine learning, a nuanced understanding of its relationship and differentiation from deep learning is essential.
+When discussing machine learning, a nuanced understanding of its relationship and differentiation from deep learning and deep learning frameworks are essential.
 Traditional machine learning operates on a broader spectrum.
 Here, algorithms are designed to learn from data, and their complexity is typically tied to the quantity of this data.

 For instance, linear regression, decision trees, and support vector machines fall under this category.